HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 :::::::

-Now Hiker neat the Stairs
+Now Hiker next the Stairs

 :::::::if{source="Mimien" condition="startingLevel=11"}